Skip to main content

 Lung Cancer Progression and Outcomes

-This case study explores progression and outcomes in lung cancer patients.
+This case study presents an exploratory, end-to-end oncology analysis pipeline focused on modelling disease progression and outcomes in lung cancer patients using real-world clinical data.

-It combines structured data (labs, drugs, demographics) with AI-extracted events from free-text notes to build progression-free survival (PFS) metrics and survival models:
+It combines structured EHR data (laboratory values, medications, demographics) with AI-extracted clinical signals from free-text notes to derive progression-free survival (PFS) metrics and prototype survival models.

 1 · Build the lung cancer cohort

-Purpose: Identify all patients with a primary lung cancer diagnosis
+Objective: Identify patients with a primary lung cancer diagnosis and define a reproducible start point for follow-up.

 • Selected admissions with ICD-10 codes C34* or ICD-9 codes 162* (malignant neoplasm of the lung)

-• Took the first hospital encounter meeting this definition as the “start point” for follow‑up (index date)
+• Defined the first qualifying hospital encounter as the index date

 Output: